 This is Week #21 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 I need to take a picture of The Infamous Pile of Snow because, sadly, it still stands.
 It plays mind games with me.
 I'll be cruisin' out of work on a beautiful day, excited to get home and spend time outside with my family.
 And there it sits, around that first curve, staring at me.
 I find it impossible not to look back.
 Then I ask myself a series of questions: What season is it?
 Where do I live?
 Will that thing ever go away?
 Then I turn up the radio, roll down my windows and hurry home.